A chain level Batalin-Vilkovisky structure in string topology via de Rham chains: de Rham chains on -manifolds

-In Section 2.7, we defined the map $H^\sm_*(X) \to H^\dR_*(X)$ for any differentiable space $X$.
-The goal of this section is to prove the following Theorem \ref{150623_2}.
-As an immediate consequence, we obtain the natural isomorphism $H_*(M) \cong H^\dR_*(M)$.
+In Section 4.7, we defined the map $H^\sm_*(X) \to H^\dR_*(X)$ for any differentiable space $X$.
+The goal of this section is to prove the following theorem.
+As an immediate consequence, we obtain a natural isomorphism $H_*(M) \cong H^\dR_*(M)$.

 \begin{thm} For any oriented $C^\infty$-manifold $M$, the map $H^\sm_*(M) \to H^\dR_*(M)$ is an isomorphism. \end{thm}